MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 The following list describes the permissions required for various ingestion scenarios:

-* To create a new table requires at least Database User or Database Admin permissions.
+* To create a new table requires at least Database User permissions.
 * To ingest data into an existing table, without changing its schema, requires at least Database Ingestor permissions.
 * To change the schema of an existing table requires at least Table Admin or Database Admin permissions.